ncatlab/nlab-content/pages/4995.md

   \mathbf{\Pi}_{inf}(X) \to \mathbf{\Pi}(X)
 $$

-That factors the infinitesimal and the finite path inclusion
+that factors the infinitesimal and the finite path inclusion

 $$
   \array{